 The rare accolade of three Michelin stars has been bestowed upon this Mayfair restaurant located within The Connaught.

-Constantly looking forward in terms of ambience, the decor has recently been overhauled, resulting in a more welcoming and informal atmosphere.
+Constantly looking forward in terms of ambience, I love the decor recently overhauled here, which results in a more welcoming and informal atmosphere.

 Ingredients of outstanding quality from all over the British Isles are at the centre of each culinary creation.